NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 We mentioned in the presentations that the length of an integration will be limited by the time that a model is allowed to run on the HPC (see the ARCHER2 web pages for information about the time limits).
 Clearly this is no good for much of our work which may need to run on the machine for several months.
 Cylc and the UM allow for long integrations to be split up into multiple shorter jobs - this is called **cycling**.

-Let's run the model for 1 day with 6 hour cycling:
+Let's run the model for 2 days with 1 day cycling:

 * Set the ``Total run length`` to 2 days.
 * Set the ``Cycling frequency`` to 1 day.